Living Kidney Donor (LKD) Program

 - Our patients with a history of cancer are seen by UW providers at the renowned Seattle Cancer Care Alliance.

-There is a shorter waiting time for living donor kidney transplantation.
+Shorter waits: There is a shorter waiting time for living donor kidney transplantation.
 However, our patients being evaluated for living donor kidney transplantation are also placed on our transplant waiting list to provide additional options.

-: Throughout the pre- and post-transplant process, our patients often see specialists from other disciplines, such as radiology, oncology, cardiology, vascular and infectious disease.
+One-stop patient care: Throughout the pre- and post-transplant process, our patients often see specialists from other disciplines, such as radiology, oncology, cardiology, vascular and infectious disease.
 All are experienced in treating kidney dysfunction and all are here at UWMC.

 - And if necessary, we can also transplant other organs — the pancreas, liver or heart — at the same time we perform your kidney transplant.